 First, like you already know, don’t forget to turn the faucet off when you brush your teeth and between washing dishes.
 Maybe this Earth Day you decide to take that effort to the next level.

 About two-thirds of the average family’s water usage comes from the shower and the toilet.
 We aren’t saying you should stop using the toilet or stop showering…reduction is up to you and your family on that.
-But, for a low-risk, potentially high-impact change, get a shower timer for you and your family.
+But, for a low-risk, potentially high-impact change, get a shower timer.
 Something as simple as a 5-minute hourglass timer for your shower to prevent you from losing track of time can make all the difference in the world.

 Can it still be an hourglass if it only times for 5 minutes?
 The world may never know.